ernie/the_setup/05_docker/README.md

 We'll use that feature next:

-    fig run app bundle exec rake db:setup
+    docker-compose run app bundle exec rake db:setup

-This will cause Fig to pull down postgres and redis images from the official Docker registry, if you haven't already, and launch a new container for both, followed by using the previously-tagged image for our app to run the command that takes care of setting up our database.
+This will cause docker-compose to pull down postgres and redis images from the official Docker registry, if you haven't already, and launch a new container for both, followed by using the previously-tagged image for our app to run the command that takes care of setting up our database.

 Next, we'll bring up the whole stack to serve requests:

-    fig up
+    docker-compose up

 At this point, we should be able to bring up a web browser and access either http://my-app.local.staging or https://my-app.local.staging without issue.